 Onion rings are finicky, no question about it.
-Too often, the entire onion either comes out of its fried batter shell in one bite, or the onion is cut so thin that the ring ends up being all batter.
+Too often, the entire onion either comes out of its fried batter shell in one bite or the onion is cut so thin that the ring ends up being all batter.
 The real secret to creating the perfect onion ring lies in the frying temperature.
 We fry these babies at 400°F to break down the onion, ensuring it isn’t raw and crunchy.
 We use vodka in our batter because its high-alcohol percentage aids in the reduction of gluten formation, yielding a tender yet crisp melt-in-your-mouth exterior.
 The alcohol rapidly evaporates once it hits the fryer oil, and since vodka is a neutral spirit, these magic rings have no boozy aftertaste.
-(In other words, feel free to use bottom-shelf booze.)
-There are a million ways to flavor and spice these guys; if you want, pick out your favorite dry rub and, upon removing your rings from the fryer, generously dust with your seasoning of choice.–Samuel Monsour and Richard Chudy
+(In other words, feel free to use bottom-shelf booze.)–Samuel Monsour and Richard Chudy

 - 1 cup all-purpose flour